 But one young musician and his parents were missing.

-The while riding his bike yesterday was planning on playing his guitar with his peers.
+The 13-year-old was planning on playing his guitar with his peers.
 Instead he was at Children's Hospital in Oakland — fighting for his life, his parents by his side.

 According to San Ramon Police, at around 2 p.m. — five hours before the concert — the student was riding his bike on Bollinger Canyon Road.

-While entering the crosswalk at the Bollinger Canyon and I-680 onramp intersection, the boy .
+While entering the crosswalk at the Bollinger Canyon and I-680 onramp intersection, the boy was struck by a vehicle.
 He sustained serious head injuries and was taken by helicopter to Children's Hospital for emergency surgery.
 As of 8 a.m.
 Friday, the boys father said he was still in critical condition but doing well.

 The driver was not hurt and is cooperating with police.
 No criminal charges are expected to be filed, Lt.
 Mike Boehrer said.